-This luxurious property houses some of Nepal’s best craftmanship – original woodworks that are centuries old and beautifully captures the beauty and spirit of an ancient city, blending traditional Newari atmosphere with the comforts of contemporary lifestyle.
+This luxurious property houses some of Nepal’s best craftmanship – original woodworks that are centuries old and beautifully captures the beauty and spirit of an ancient city, blending the traditional Newari atmosphere with the comforts of a contemporary lifestyle.

 Located a few minutes drive from the airport and just a stone’s throw from the various famous attractions including Pashupatinath temple and the Buddhist Stupa at the Boudhanath, it has easy access to the country’s infinite attractions and charms.

 All 83 rooms and suites are meticulously designed and thoughtfully furnished while keeping the utmost comfort of the guests in mind.
 Nepalese design motifs, rugs, sculptures, bronze crafts, terracotta artifacts create an atmosphere resembling that of the royal suites of the 14th century Malla Kings of Nepal and offer a regal experience combined with modern day comforts and amenities.
 Spacious bathrooms are plentifully stocked with organic local products for guests’ indulgence.